 How will globalization, the Internet of Things and manufacturing changes drive innovation in the future of marketing?
 Antenna consultant Jennifer Kemp shares the ideas she brought back from the Digital Experience Summit.

 Do you have an “employee mindset” or are you driving your own career and financial stability?
 We asked the author of “The Gig Economy” how individual workers and organizations should rethink the way they look at jobs, management and the arc of a career.

 Sleep Number is focused on providing a personalized sleep experience for every customer.
 That dedication to the customer has shaped the company’s strategy.
 Learn more.

-Marketers can find meaning in their work by asking who they’re serving and why it matters, says Jonathan Fields, author of the new book “How to Live a Good Life.”
+Marketers can find meaning in their work by asking who they’re serving and why it matters, says Jonathan Fields, author of the successful book “How to Live a Good Life.”